Send the link below via email or IMCopy

 Using Information Ethically

 1. Cite all information including art work, ideas, music.
 A full citation is the most correct way to give credit.

 2. Respect copyright law.
 Obtain permission when you publish material belonging to someone else.
 Give them credit.

 3. As soon as you write something, it belongs to you.

 4. Many educational uses are covered under fair use laws.
-(Example: you may show a music video, movie clip, clip from a TV show, a scanned document) note: Burning a CD to use in a class is not covered under fair use
+(Example: you or a teacher may show a music video, movie clip, clip from a TV show, a scanned document) note: Burning a CD to use in a class is not covered under fair use

 " An information literate individual--with their strong analytical, critical thinking and problem-solving skills--can be expected to be an adaptable, capable and valuable employee, with much to contribute. "